eaasi/user-handbook/source/guide/interface.rst

 .. image:: images/environment_record.png

-- *Environment Settings* determine the :term:`Hardware Configuration`; users can see which emulator (and version) have been selected the run the environment, as well as specific configuration options/arguments passed to the emulation application.
+- *Environment Settings* determine the :term:`Hardware Configuration`; users can see which emulator (and version, if an emulator has multiple imported :ref:`containers <emulator_containers>`) have been selected the run the environment, as well as specific configuration options/arguments passed to the emulation application.

   .. note:: Only "Environment can print", "Relative Mouse (Pointerlock)", and "Enable Internet access" are fully supported emulation features as of the beta.
 All other check-box options should be considered experimental.